anuradhases/anuradhases/README.md

 Hi!
 I'm Anuradha.
 Former chemical engineer switching into data.
+Led and implemented an initiative to consolidate 7 databases into one with SQL, Python, Excel and PowerBI as a Senior Data Analyst.
 * Agile project management with Jira
 * Data mapping with Miro
 * Translating business needs into technical requirements